-Notably, approving a tenant’s request for a leasehold improvement increases the property value, which directly affects a landlord’s ability to raise future rents.
+Notably, the approval of a tenant’s request for a leasehold improvement increases the property value, which directly affects a landlord’s ability to raise future rents.

 If the request for leasehold improvements is denied, however, the tenant could resort to moving to a different property, especially if the change is necessary for them to utilize the property fully.

 For purposes of accounting, the costs of leasehold improvements are capitalized as a fixed asset and then amortized rather than depreciated, as the prior section mentioned.

 Once implemented, the improvements are owned by the landlord on paper, even if the one benefiting directly is the renter, i.e. the asset is an intangible “right” of ownership.

-The improvements to leased properties are capitalized are then amortized over the shorter of:
+The improvements to leased properties are capitalized are then amortized over the shorter of the two: